-Just a few years ago, only larger, data-centric organizations were able to invest in data mining, said Raj Beri, vice president of travel planning website WanderWe.
+It used to be that only large, data-centric organizations were able to invest in data mining, said Raj Beri, business head of Uber India.
 But small businesses across all industries now have access to the tracking tools necessary to take advantage of digital remarketing.
-[Is Behavior Marketing Right for Your Small Business?]

-"The recent democratization of remarketing technology is what has made it accessible to the small business owner," Beri told Business News Daily.
-"With simple-to-use third-party tools and services available now from companies like Google, Criteo, Facebook, etc., it has never been easier for small players to set up their own remarketing campaigns," Beri told Business News Daily.
+"With simple-to-use third-party tools and services available now from companies like Google, it has never been easier for small players to set up their own remarketing campaigns," Beri told Business News Daily.